 News media

 A freelance journalist working mainly for one particular British newspaper interviewed me with a view to publishing an article about my Amazon reviews, but that newspaper decided not to use the story.
 The article later appeared in various guises in four other newspapers, but I wasn't impressed by the results in most cases.
 Some people think they're OK but they can't convince me.
 Much better was my interview on BBC Radio Leicester, which I did live in the studio and which you can listen to, if your computer is set up correctly.
 Even if you can't, most of what I said has been repeated on the web page itself.
-The only good newspaper article appeared in The Times, although it's not specifically about me.
+The only good newspaper article appeared in the Times, although it's not specifically about me.
+I have removed the link to the article because it is no longer free to view online; only Times subscribers can see it,

 The lies and half-truths

 I've long suspected that newspapers only tell the truth when it suits them, but it was still a revelation to me to see just how much they twist things to suit their own agenda.
-Still, it may have helped me that I made the national news media (albeit in a small way) via my Amazon reviews first.
-It helps to prepare me for whatever I get as a result of my political campaign on issues relating to unemployment, if I amanage to interest the media in such stuff.
-Although I'm apprehensive, the issues are too important to prevent my campaign going ahead.
 Here are some of the lies and half-truths written about me.

 Recluse